Aethylred/rspec-puppet-osmash/README.md

 ### `rspec_puppet_osmash.osmetadata`

 Outputs a hash of all the supported operating system metadata loaded from the `metadata.json` file for the Puppet module.

+# Writing an osmash library file

+An osmash library file is an array of hashes stored in a JSON file.
+Each hash in the array represents a collection of facts about an operating system.
+There are a couple of examples provided in the source code:

+* [lib/osmas.json] which is the default osmash library
+* [test/short_osmash_library.json] a shorter osmash library used by the rspec tests.

+## Required key-value pairs

+### `operatingsystem`

+This label is used explicitly by osmash to match each operating system.
+This label must match the `operatingsystem` lable given in the Puppet Module metadata in order for it to match.
+It should match the `operatingsystem` fact given by facter.

+### `release`

+This label is used explicitly by osmash to match each operating system release.
+This label must match the `operatingsystemrelease` lable given in the Puppet Module metadata in order for it to match.
+However, the mapping to facter facts is dependent on which operating system is being evaluated.

+### `releasetype`

+This is used to map the `release` key value to a facter fact. (_NOTE:_ the default library might not be consistent with this.
+See issue [#1])

+## Recommended key-value pairs

+### `codename`

+The `codename` is a name for the operating system release, e.g. the `codename` for Ubuntu 14.04 is _Trusty Tahr_

+### `key`

+This is just a unique identifier for each OS, e.g. `el4` for _RedHat Enterprise Linux 4_ or `ubuntu1404` for _Ubuntu 14.04_.
+This can be used as a primary key for quickly referencing a specific operating system hash. (_Note:_ There's no current check that `key` is actually unique.)

+## Generated key-value pairs

+### `name`

+The `name` key-value pair is generated using the `operatingsystem`, `codename`, and `release` key value pairs when `rspec_puppet_osmash` is initialised, unless it has already been defined in the osmash library JSON file.

 # Licensing